intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Docker/docker_pytorch_inference_gpu.md

-# Run PyTorch Inference on Intel GPU using Docker (on Linux or WSL)
+# Run PyTorch Inference on an Intel GPU via Docker

 We can run PyTorch Inference Benchmark, Chat Service and PyTorch Examples on Intel GPUs within Docker (on Linux or WSL).

 ## Install Docker

-1. Linux Installation

-    Follow the instructions in this [guide](https://www.docker.com/get-started/) to install Docker on Linux.
+Follow the [Docker installation Guide](./docker_windows_gpu.html#install-docker) to install docker on either Linux or Windows.

-2. Windows Installation

-    For Windows installation, refer to this [guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/docker_windows_gpu.html#install-docker-on-windows).

 ## Launch Docker